 SMH uses MEDITECH Expanse.
 All inpatient charting is electronic.
-Training for students/instructors new to this system will be discussed with the Student Placement Coordinator.
+Online tutorials are available on Surge Learning.

 The CNO standards for documentation should guide the nurse and student when documenting in the patient chart.

 When to Write a Note: As a nurse, and as you document, you are a HISTORIAN & a JOURNALIST.
 You report retrospective data because you never document before the act or event except for the Nursing Plan of Care.